zawislakm/SWIFT-Task/README.md

 - The country name cannot be empty.
 - The country name must be uppercased.
 - The bank name cannot be empty.
+- `isHeadquarter` status must match the SWIFT code.

 ### Database

-PostgreSQL was used to store data about banks.
-To avoid data duplication, the data was divided into several tables, as presented below.
+PostgreSQL is used to store bank data.
+To prevent data duplication, the information is structured across multiple tables, as outlined below.

 ```mermaid
 erDiagram